Avic3nna/barspoon-transformer-regr/README.md

-# Barspoon: A Transformer Architecture for Multilabel Predictions
+# Barspoon: A Transformer Architecture for Multi-task Regression

-Barspoon transformers are a transformer architecture for multilabel prediction tasks for application in histopathological problems, but easily adaptable to other domains.
+Barspoon transformers are a transformer architecture for multi-task regression prediction tasks for application in histopathological problems, but easily adaptable to other domains.
 It closely follows the transformer architecture described in [Attention Is All You Need][1], slightly adapted to enable multi-label prediction for many labels without loss of accuracy, even for a large number of potentially noisy labels.
 For more detailed information on the architecture,